timyiu478/kaist-concurrent-programming-rust/README.md

 ## Course Overview

 **Understand the motivations and challenges of concurrent programming.** Learn design patterns and principles for reasoning about concurrency.
 Design, implement, and evaluate concurrent programs.
-Apply knowledge to real-world parallel systems.

 ## Implementations